 The Museum of Communism in Bucharest offers a fascinating glimpse into Romania’s past under communist rule.
 This lesser-known spot gives you a look at what daily life was like, the political propaganda, and how people coped during that time.
 It has a great collection of artefacts, photos, and personal stories.

 There’s about four rooms in the museum, most decorated and styled like a typical room under communism.
 You’ll find everything from old household items and clothes to exhibits on censorship and surveillance.
-The interactive displays and detailed stories make it easy to understand what life was like back then, making it an eye-opening experience.
+The interactive displays and detailed stories make it easy to understand what life was like back then.

-It’s a contrast to the modern, lively Bucharest you see today, but gives an excellent background and context to how Bucharest is today.
+It’s a contrast to the modern, lively Bucharest you see today, but gives an excellent background and context to modern Bucharest.
 Everything is in English, and it was pretty quiet when we went.

 Why go?
 Learn about communism and Romania’s history